ziotom78/HPixLib/doc/source/introduction.rst

   program, the library is not going to use all those nice features of C++ like std::vector and templates.

-* The library tries to support all the facilities provided by the standard HEALPix library, even those implemented in languages other than C (e.g. projecting maps to bitmapped images).

-* The documentation (what you are reading) tries to be comprehensive and full of examples.
+* The library provides an extensible interface to draw maps (as well as a standalone program, map2fig, which is able to produce bitmapped graphics as well as vector graphics).

 * The library uses the GNU Autotools to configure itself and supports pkg-config.